Islam in Uzbekistan

 Islam is the dominant religion in Uzbekistan.
 Islamic customs were broadly adopted by the ruling elite, and they began patronage of scholars and conquerors such as Muhammad al-Bukhari, Al-Tirmidhi, Ismail Samani, al-Biruni, Avicenna, Tamerlane, Ulugh Begh, and Babur.
 Despite its predominance and history, the practice of Islam has been far from monolithic since the establishment of the Uzbek Soviet Socialist Republic.

-Many versions of the faith have been practiced in today's Republic of Uzbekistan.
-Most of them stray far from conventional Islamic tradition and law, and practice a far more relaxed approach.
-Heavily authoritarian interpretations of the Qur’an, including Shariah Law, as seen in parts of the Middle East, are almost unheard of in Uzbekistan.
-There are also traditions from the Zoroastrian era which are still practiced, before the introduction of Islam to the country.
+The Muslim Board of Uzbekistan holds the Mushaf Othmani, the earliest existing copy of the Quran.

 Demographics

 Almost 90% of the population is Muslim.
 The CIA Factbook estimates 88%, mostly Sunni.
 The country is regarded a cultural and religious hub in the Central Asian region.

 Another estimate states that Muslims constitute 87% of the population while 9% of the population follow Russian Orthodox Christianity, 4% other religious and non-religious.
 An estimated 93,000 Jews were once present.

 According to a 2009 Pew Research Center report, Uzbekistan's population is 96.3% Muslim, around 54% identifies as non-denominational Muslim, 18% as Sunni and 1% as Shia.
-And around 11% say they belong to a Sufi order.
+Around 11% say they belong to a Sufi order.